Latin America rebels against Obama over Cuba

 The leftist ALBA bloc of nations - including Venezuela, Ecuador, Bolivia, Nicaragua and some Caribbean nations - said they will not attend future summits without Cuba's presence.

-"It's not a favor anyone would be doing to Cuba.
+"It's not a favour anyone would be doing to Cuba.
 It's a right they've had taken away from them," Nicaraguan President Daniel Ortega said from Managua.

 Although there were widespread hopes for a rapprochement with Cuba under Obama when he took office, Washington has done little beyond ease some travel restrictions.
 It insists Cuba must first make changes, including the release of political prisoners.